Eligibility and Benefits of Refugee Status

 Difference between Asylum and Refugee Status

 The difference between an asylee and refugee depends on where a person applies.
-People outside of the United States must apply for refugee status.
-People who have already made it to the United States border or the interior (by legal or illegal entry) can apply for asylum status.
+On the other hand, people outside of the United States must apply for refugee status.
+People who have already made it to the United States border or the interior (by lawful or unlawful entry) can apply for asylum status.

 Eligibility for Refugee Status